 - Creeping jenny (Lysimachia nummularia) is a very different-looking plant from the upright plants mentioned previously.
 It's a vine commonly used as a ground cover.

 Many people, when they hear "loosestrife," automatically think of purple loosestrife, a notoriously invasive plant.
 Purple loosestrife, however, is actually not a Lysimachia at all.
 Its botanical name is Lythrum salicaria.
 And if that isn't enough to make your head spin, this fact may succeed in doing so: the genus, Lysimachia is in the primrose family, while the genus, Lythrum belongs to what is known as the "loosestrife" family (for those not familiar with botanical classification, a species is subsumed under a genus, and a genus is subsumed under a family).
 All of which argues the case for using botanical or "scientific" plant names: common names lead to excessive confusion.

 Uses in Landscaping

-I feel that variegated Lysimachia is at its most gorgeous in spring, when it sports those crazy pink leaves.
-Consequently, I would give it a prominent spot in a flower border that receives a lot of attention in spring.
+We feel that variegated Lysimachia is at its most gorgeous in spring when it sports those crazy pink leaves.
+Consequently, we would give it a prominent spot in a flower border that receives a lot of attention in spring.
 More generally, it makes a good edging plant, and, due to its affinity for wet ground, it's an attractive option for:

 - Swimming pool landscaping